WATCH: Pro-Palestinian Rioters Appear to Attack, Spit on Jews in New York City

 — Dov Hikind (@HikindDov) May 21, 2021

-Videos of other attacks emerged, including one of a large group of pro-Palestinian demonstrators spitting at restaurant patrons:
+Videos of other attacks emerged, including one of a large group of pro-Palestinian demonstrators spitting at restaurant patrons, filmed by a correspondent for the conservative news website American Pigeon:

 Pro-Palestine "protesters" in NYC threw a water bottle at a diner and his wife (I just missed getting it on video).
 The man threw the bottle back & the "protesters" spit on him & tried to attack him.👇👇 pic.twitter.com/rkDbu0LSn4